resonite-modding-group/ResoniteModLoader/README.md

 If ResoniteModLoader isn't working after following these steps, take a look at our [troubleshooting page](doc/troubleshooting.md).

-## Optional Mod Manager

-For an easy way to manage mods, check out [Resolute](https://github.com/Gawdl3y/Resolute).
-It simplifies the installation and updating for verified mods from the [mod manifest](https://github.com/resonite-modding-group/resonite-mod-manifest).

 ### Example Directory Structure

 Your Resonite directory should now look similar to the following.
 Files not related to modding are not shown.